Chocolate Peppermint Cookies

 - Fold in chocolate chips.

-- Scoop out the cookie batter using a small/medium cooking scoop or a Tablespoon and place on baking sheet giving about 1 ½ inches between each cookie.
+- Scoop out the cookie batter using a small/medium cookie scoop or a tablespoon and place on baking sheet giving about 1 ½ inches between each cookie.
 Press cookies down slightly.

 - Bake for 12 minutes.

-- While cookies are baking, crush your peppermint candies or candy canes by placing unwrapped candies in a plastic bag, using the back of a wooden spoon to crush the candy into small bits.
+- While cookies are baking, crush your peppermint candies or candy canes by placing unwrapped candies in a plastic bag and using the back of a wooden spoon to crush the candy into small bits.

 - Remove cookies from the oven and immediately sprinkle crushed peppermint candies over cookies.